philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

-By doing it this way you correctly track only the link clicks you want without breaking other functionality on the page (e.g. an open Bootstrap dropdown).
+Since calling `preventDefault` in click handlers for links will always prevent the browser from navigating to that link's address, you can be 100% confident that if `defaultPrevented` is true, the user did not go to that address.

 In my experience, a large portion of the code I see using `stopPropagation` could easily be rewritten to check `event.defaultPrevented` instead.
 The next time you're faced with this dilemma, think about what you're really trying to accomplish.

 ## Conclusion

 Hopefully this article has helped you think about DOM events in a new light.
 They're not isolated pieces that can be modified without consequence.
-They're global and interconnected and often affect far more code than you realize.
+They're global, interconnected objects that often affect far more code than you realize.

 To avoid bugs, it's almost always best to leave events alone and let them propagate as the browser intended.

-If you're ever unsure about what do to, just ask yourself the following question: is it possible that some other code, either now or in the future, might want to know that this event happened?
-Whether it be as trivial as a Bootstrap modal or as critical event tracking analytics, if something might ever want to know about that event, it's better to leave it alone and find another solution.
+If you're ever unsure about what to do, just ask yourself the following question: is it possible that some other code, either now or in the future, might want to know that this event happened?
+The answer is usually yes.

-Another solution is always possible.
+Whether it be as trivial as a Bootstrap modal or as critical event tracking analytics, if something might ever want to know about an event, it's better to leave it alone and find another solution.